snakeswiss/MPO-Guide/FAQ/faq.md

 ---

-### ❓ If I'm playing a specific region version of the game (e.g., US/NA), can I play against EU or JAP players?
+### ❓ If I'm playing a specific region version of the game (e.g., US/NA), can I play against EU or JAP players (cross-region)?

 **No.** You must play the **same region version** of the game.
 There are compatibility issues that **prevent cross-region play**.